Browse by Medical Category

 Massachusetts General Hospital's Division of Gastroenterology offers the latest treatments and comprehensive, coordinated care for gastrointestinal, liver, pancreatic, inflammatory bowel and diarrheal diseases as well as esophageal and swallowing disorders.

 The Diagnostic and Therapeutic Gastroenterology Program at Massachusetts General Hospital offers comprehensive detection, treatment and management options for patients with acute and chronic gastrointestinal conditions.

-The Hepatology Program at the Gastroenterology Division of Massachusetts General Hospital provides expert consultation and ongoing care for patients with acute and chronic liver conditions.
-This program includes clinics that specialize in care for patients with hepatitis B, hepatitis C, fatty liver disease, autoimmune and cholestatic liver disease, liver tumors, and genetic metabolic liver diseases.
+The Liver and Hepatitis Program at the Massachusetts General Hospital provides expert consultation and state-of-the-art care for patients with acute and chronic liver conditions.
+This program includes clinics that specialize in care for patients with hepatitis C (including curative antiviral treatments), hepatitis B, fatty liver disease, autoimmune and cholestatic liver disease, liver tumors, and genetic metabolic liver diseases.

 The Pancreas and Biliary Program at the Gastroenterology Division of Massachusetts General Hospital provides patients with specialized options for the diagnosis, treatment and management of pancreatic and biliary diseases.

 The Swallowing and Heartburn Program at the Gastroenterology Division of Massachusetts General Hospital provides both primary treatment and second opinion evaluations for disorders of the esophagus and stomach.
 This program includes a specialized clinic for patients with Barrett's esophagus.